 Prominent among the many museums and galleries of Dublin are the National Museum of Ireland, the Natural History Museum, the Dublin Civic Museum, the Dublin Writers' Museum, the National Gallery, Kilmainham Gaol, the Irish Museum of Modern Art and the Municipal Gallery of Modern Art.

-Dublin port redevelopment
+Dublin cruise port

 - The project's completion was scheduled for 2020, with estimated costs around EUR 230 million.

 - The decision came following the port's report on cargo shipping volumes in 2015.
 This was a record with imports and exports volume increase of 5% (during the first 1/2 of the year).
 Imports were growing at 5,6% as the UK economy started to improve.

 - In 2015, the cruise port reported a record year with 98 ship calls and over 200,000 passengers.
 Among the largest vessels were Royal Princess, Celebrity Silhouette and MSC Splendida (LOA length up to 333 m / 1158 ft).
 The port redevelopment project will allow even larger cruise ships to turn within the Alexandra Basin and dock close to East Link Bridge.

 - Dublin is the country's largest cargo (and cruise) port.
 In October 2014, the European Union funded the port with EUR 2,4 million toward the costs of this project.
 In June 2015, the European Union additionally funded the company with EUR 22,8 million for the construction works.
 And finally, the European Investment Bank gave EUR 100 million as long-term debt finance.

 - In 2015, the port's ferry passenger traffic was also incresed (with 4,8% over 2014) on ferry routes between Dublin and France and UK.

 - Other planned port improvements included new high capacity firewater pump, Alexandra Quay Container Terminal, new imported cars terminal.